-- Access contractor menus by pressing and holding the WM Logo for 3 seconds from the home screen. - 2.
+- 1. Access contractor menus by pressing and holding the WM Logo for 3 seconds from the home screen. - 2.
 See the following pages for explanations of control setting options.

-Figure 78 Simplicity DHW Setting options (continued)
+Figure 80 Simplicity DHW Setting options (continued)

-MENU ITEM DESCRIPTION POSTPUMP TIME Time associated outputs such as BLR and System Circulator Output are run after the call for heat has ended and before switching to another call for heat.
+MENU ITEM DESCRIPTION POSTPUMP TIME • Time associated outputs such as BLR and System Circulator Output are run after the call for heat has ended and before switching to another call for heat.
 MAX RATE Maximum rate this boiler will modulate up to while running on this priority.
 MIN RATE Minimum rate this boiler will modulate down to while running on this priority.
-DHW PREHEAT (DHW Settings parameter only) Choose whether to turn PREHEAT On or Off.
-PREHEAT will become active when there are no active calls for heat and the Boiler Out temperature is less than 90F, and will pre-pump for 5s.
-Once active, PREHEAT will operate to 120F, turning off the burner above 130F and on the burner below 110F.
-If after 5s of pre-pump time the temperature is above 110F, PREHEAT will turn off.
-If below 110F, the burner will fire and operate until Boiler Out and Boiler In are both above 120F, or if Boiler Out is above 130F, or a call for heat becomes active.
+DHW PREHEAT (DHW Settings parameter only) Set PREHEAT to Off, ECON, or HIGH.
+Note: available in display version 1.01 and greater. v1.00 uses On (econ) and Off only.
+PREHEAT will become active when there are no active calls for heat and the BOILER OUT temperature is less than the CIRC ON TEMP.
+The boiler will pre-pump for 5 seconds.
+Once pre-pump completes, if the BOILER OUT temperature is below the BURNER ON temp, PREHEAT will operate the boiler to PREHEAT Target.
+If BOILER OUT temperature is above the BURNER ON temp, PREHEAT will operate the boiler to PREHEAT Target.
+If BOILER OUT temperature is above the BURNER ON temp, PREHEAT will continue to operate until one of the following conditions are met: the BOILER OUT and BOILER IN temperatures exceed the PREHEAT Target - OR the BOILER OUT temperature exceeds the BURNER OFF temp - OR a call for heat becomes active.
+See below for definitions: